rogerspooner/tusb_hid/Notes-on-libusb.md

 After uninstalling USB devie drivers, it can help to reboot the computer.
 When resetting the s2mini device, it sometimes behaves differently.
 Try again, slower.
+Hold GPIO 0 button down.
+Briefly press RESET button.
+Later, release pin 0.
+Two devices appear in Windows:
+- ESP32S2 device
+- Serial port COM7.
+Not sure what this is good for.

 Installed WinUSB (libusb) using Zadig.
 Then serial port COM5 appeared.